-General Adult Description: The American Bullfrog is the largest frog species found in South Dakota and the United States.
+Adult Description: The American Bullfrog is the largest frog species found in South Dakota and the United States.
 Adults often measure from 4–6 inches (10–15 cm) in length but may exceed this size.
-Adult American Bullfrogs are usually an olive green color, with occasional black mottling and bars on the thighs.
-A small dorsolateral fold starts behind the eyes are curves above and around a large, conspicuous tympanum.
+Adult American Bullfrogs are usually an olive-green color, with occasional black mottling and bars on the thighs.
+A small dorsolateral fold starts behind the eyes and curves above and around a large, conspicuous tympanum.
+The underside is white with sporadic gray mottling.
 Adult males will often be darker than females and can develop a yellow throat during the breeding season.
-Adult males often have a larger tympanum and enlarged first digits on their forelimbs that are used to help grasp females during amplexus (breeding).
+Adult males also have a larger tympanum and enlarged first digits on their forelimbs that are used to help grasp females when they are breeding.

-General Larval Description: Tadpoles are usually a greenish or brown color with distinct small black spots.
+Larval Description: Tadpoles are usually a greenish or brown color with distinct small black spots.
 The ventral surface is usually white, with a reticulated patterning of light grayish brown and the eyes on tadpoles are dorsally positioned.
 Tadpoles can grow to be quite large and are commonly found around 4 inches (10 cm) in length.
-Larvae are slow to develop (see Reproduction below), but during metamorphosis morphological changes are rapid.
+Larvae are slow to develop, but during metamorphosis morphological changes are rapid.

-Species Range: American Bullfrogs are native to the eastern and central regions of the United States.
-It has been introduced in western states and across the globe often due to commercialization and food trade.
+Species Distribution: American Bullfrogs are native to the much of the eastern and central regions of the United States.
+This species has been introduced in western states and across the globe often due to commercialization and the food trade.

-South Dakota Status: This species is not listed by South Dakota Game, Fish and Parks and is managed as a game species and hunted for their meat (hind legs).
+South Dakota Status: This species is not monitored by South Dakota Game, Fish and Parks.

 Remarks: There is some concern about the effects this species may have on native amphibians if they continue to expand their distribution.
 American Bullfrogs are often moved around with commercial fish as they are stocked in various sites.
 Additionally, American Bullfrogs are farmed for commercial markets and eaten (frog legs).